Water supply and sanitation in sub-Saharan Africa: General trends

 In sub-Saharan Africa access to water supply and sanitation has improved, but the region lags behind all other developing regions: access to safe drinking water had increased from 49% in 1990 to 60% in 2008, while in the same time span access to improved sanitation had only risen from 28% to 31%.
 Sub-Saharan Africa did not meet the Millennium Development Goals of halving the share of the population without access to safe drinking water and sanitation between 1990 and 2015.

 These trends in water supply and sanitation are directly reflected in health: the under-five child mortality had significantly decreased worldwide, but Sub-Saharan Africa showed the slowest pace of progress.

 The targets set under the Sustainable Development Goals in 2015 have, unlike the Millennium Development Goals, drinking water and sanitation reported separately – i.e., targets for access to safe and affordable drinking water (target 6.1) and adequate and equitable sanitation and hygiene (target 6.2).
 Particularly, Sustainable Development Goal SDG6 focuses on ensuring availability and sustainable management of water and sanitation for all.
 The SDGs have also included reporting on hygiene, that was missing within the MDGs.
 Access to hygiene facilities in particular is a major barrier to achieving combined SDG access, reducing coverage in SSA from 19.7% to 4.4% (data from 2017).

 In 2020, 65% of the global population were using piped water (83% urban and 42% rural).
 Piped water counts as an improved water source.
 Overall, sub-Saharan Africa is lagging, with 35% of the population using piped water (56% urban and 20% rural).
-Within these statistics, access to safely managed drinking water varies within and between large cities, medium- and small-towns.
+Within these statistics, access to safely managed drinking water varies within and between large cities, medium and small-towns.

-With regards to WASH (water, sanitation and hygiene) in schools, data from 2019 showed that "Africa reports basic provision of WASH services in schools at 44 per cent for drinking water, 47 per cent for sanitation and 26 per cent for hygiene".
-In general, children who go to schools in rural schools have less access to good WASH services than urban children.
+With regard to WASH (water, sanitation and hygiene) in schools, data from 2019 showed that "Africa reports basic provision of WASH services in schools at 44 percent for drinking water, 47 percent for sanitation and 26 per cent for hygiene".
+In general, children who go to schools in ruralareals have less access to good WASH services than urban children.

 Limited access to clean water has been shown to affect children in various ways.
 A case study in Ghana found that insufficient access to water was associated with lower school attendance rates among children.
 Additionally, limited access to water and cooking fuel was linked to lower academic performance, with the study noting an impact on test scores in subjects such as mathematics and English.